Early Church of Jerusalem: Community of goods

 It was not until Luke's time, when the early Christian mission had reached the wealthy coastal towns of Asia Minor, that Jesus' disciples' natural task of giving up their possessions became a moral appeal, which was apparently only followed in exceptional cases and was therefore emphasized (Acts 4:36f).
 Luke therefore highlighted examples in his Gospel where Jesus persuaded relatively rich people like Zacchaeus to return their possessions to those who had been robbed (Luke 19:1-11).
 Some sold all their possessions and brought the money to the apostles, who used it to provide for the entire community (Acts 4:32-37 [1]).
 This care for the poor was no longer a sign of solidarity within the Jewish people, but served to equalize the wealth of poorer and richer Christians within the community.
 However, this remained unusual within the ancient society and attractive to the poorer classes.
 There are only certain parallels to support in Hellenistic associations.

 According to Acts 5:1-11, a married couple (Ananias and Sapphira) died after transferring only part of the proceeds of the land they had sold to the early church.
 According to one interpretation, keeping property that belonged to everyone for oneself was a taboo here: Anyone who kept back any of their property was "betraying" the Holy Spirit himself and thus losing their right to live.
 According to another interpretation, the radical renunciation of possessions was voluntary (cf. Acts 5:4) and was particularly praised by Barnabas (Acts 4:36-37).
-However, Hananias and Sapphira took this step half-heartedly, which was interpreted as an attempt to deceive God and the Holy Spirit.
+However, Ananias and Sapphira took this step half-heartedly, which was interpreted as an attempt to deceive God and the Holy Spirit.
 Schenke suspects that some Jerusalem Christians "owned houses, land and capital.
 They were not 'expropriated'."
 Thus, giving up property was not legally institutionalized, but rather made available to all fellow Christians, for example their own house as a meeting place.
 According to Schenke, the money collected through sales went into a "common fund", which was used for social emergencies, perhaps also for the purchase of burial sites.